garybake/blog/content/2023_03_24_vector_database_api.md

 The repository is [here](https://github.com/garybake/enronalyse)

+I'm using [Weaviate](https://weaviate.io/) as the vector database of choice.
+It has a really clean api and great documentation for getting you started.

 ## Dataset

 The first thing is to download the data and get it into a nice ingestible format.

 The source can be found [here](https://www.cs.cmu.edu/~enron/), it's pretty big at 1.7Gb.
 Don't worry if you are still on dial up I'll share a sample of it pickled in the repo (TODO remember this)

+We'll start at the top chairman and CEO, Ken Lay.
+You only need to extract the `enron_mail_20150507.tar.gz\enron_mail_20150507.tar\maildir\lay-k\` folder and put it somewhere accessable.

+## Parse emails
+The code for parsing emails is in the import/import_emails.py file.
+Its not that complex.